deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 Just like ``TranslationAdmin`` these classes implement a special method ``formfield_for_dbfield`` which does all the patching.

 For our example we assume that there is new model called ``Image``.
-It's definition is left out for simplicity.
+Its definition is left out for simplicity.
 Our ``News`` model inlines the new
 model: